 top of page

-Imagine a monster movie that takes place in the Mississippi Delta during the birth of the blues.
-This is the torture device from the movie's plot!
+Imagine the soundtrack to an imaginary monster movie that takes place in the Mississippi Delta during the birth of the blues.
+This would be the lead instrument!
 The Tremoloa is one part ghostly slide guitar, one part fretless zither and a whole lotta weirdness.

 The Oscar Schmidt Company is responsible for this freak and many were produced in the mid Twentieth Century.